HOME List of Skull Pages GLOSSARY SEARCH

 Alligator mississippiensis & Crocodylus porosus

-Alligator & Crocodile
+American Alligator & Saltwater Crocodile

 The eyes, ears and nostrils of crocodilians are positioned for use while the rest of the body is submerged.
-They have a well-developed bony palate, formed from several skull bones, similar to mammals. (image 3)
+They have a well-developed bony palate, formed from several skull bones, similar to mammals.

 alligator skull